ncl-cancer-alliance/hpv_etl_code/README.md

 - Column Headers must begin at A3
 - The first row of data must begin at A4.
 - Any rows additional rows can be deleted, such as 'Range'
-- Columns that include 'Dose 2' must be deleted.
-From 2023/2024, it moved to 1 dose only.

 Once Local_authority tab is formatted this way, the files can be saved again in the 'Data' folder of the project directory.